ToxicBot-Discord/ToxicBot/README.md

 cd ToxicBot
 sh setup-win.sh
 ```
-* When you exceute the ``` sh setup-win.exe ``` after sometime, it will ask you for discord token.
+* When you exceute the ``` sh setup-win.sh ``` after sometime, it will ask you for discord token.
 Paste your token and hit enter.
 * Insallation Done -
   Now we have to run the app
 * To run execute the following commands in your git bash